poq-Jade/my_blog/source/_posts/主题Butterfly-配置（二）.md

   min2read: true
   total_wordcount: true

-# Display the article introduction on homepage
+# Display the article introduction on homepage  (主页文章节选)
 # 1: description
 # 2: both (if the description exists, it will show description, or show the auto_excerpt)
 # 3: auto_excerpt (default)